vivekkagithub/FirstRep/README.md

 # FirstRep
-This is my first gitrep
+This is my first gitrep.
+Author: Vivek Nagar